 On the other hand, those in part-time programs must attend classes Monday to Thursday from 6 pm to 9 pm PT, plus one weekend afternoon (Friday, Saturday, or Sunday) for 12 months.
 An alternative schedule is available for part-time students, as well.
 For more information, check out this video explaining the part-time study scheduling process.

-Enrolling and studying at Lambda School involves the following steps:
+In a nutshell, enrolling and studying at Lambda School involves the following steps:

 1. Submit an application

 The first step is registering for a Lambda School account and submitting an application.
 Here, Lambda School will ask you for things like your name and email address, the computer science course you’re interested in, and when you want to start class.

 2. Take the assessment

 To make sure that you’re a good fit for their program, each student is required to take an assessment.
 This assessment measures your verbal, math/logic, and spatial reasoning.

 Those applying for the Data Science program will need to complete a “skills challenge,” as well.
 Some students may also have to submit a video interview (the interview process depends on the country/state you live in) and show proof of past educational achievement.